-(1) The Flight Administrator will act as a neutral facilitator throughout testing and is the final authority on all levels of business process certification among trading partners, including verification that a party has successfully passed testing and is eligible to go into production.
-Failure to meet agreed-upon expectations for certification may result in actions up to and including failure to qualify for the current flight.
+(1) The Flight Administrator will act as a neutral facilitator throughout testing and is the final authority on all levels of business process qualification among trading partners, including verification that a party has successfully passed testing and is eligible to go into production.
+Failure to meet agreed-upon expectations for qualification may result in actions up to and including failure to qualify for the current flight.

 (2) Primary duties for the Flight Administrator will be to: